frostedechoes/canneddragons/_pages/contact.md

 ## Social

 You can also find me on the socials.
-I'm [@minemono@mastodon.world](https://mastodon.world/@mineinmono) on the fediverse and [@canneddragons.bsky.social](https://bsky.app/profile/canneddragons.bsky.social) on Bluesky.
+I'm [@canneddragons.net](https://bsky.app/profile/canneddragons.net) on Bluesky.